Espadaaah/Obsidian/002 - School/001 - Network/001.4 - Topologias de redes/Topologias de redes.md

 - ***Home Networks:*** Star Topology is used in a home network where all devices connects to a connected to a central router that manages the Internet.
 - ***ATM Networks:*** In banks, ATMs are also connected in as a star network, as it helps in managing data efficiently.
 - ***Hospital Networks:*** Hospital devices, medicinal equipment are connected in the star topology.
 It helps in easily accessing data records.
-- ***CCTV Networks:*** Star Topolgy are also used in CCTV Networks where multiple cameras are connected to central video recorder.
+- ***CCTV Networks:*** Star Topology are also used in CCTV Networks where multiple cameras are connected to central video recorder.

 ### What is the Importance of Star Topology in LAN?

-Star Topology is important in Local Area Network because it helps in ****easy management and scalability**** of the network.
+Star Topology is important in Local Area Network because it helps in easy management and scalability of the network.
 As central hub is present in the star topology, it becomes simple to monitor and control network traffic among devices present in the network.
 Because of star topology, adding or removing devices becomes easy and it also helps in expanding networks.

 ### Advantages of Star Topology